Ugboaja-Uchechi/space-x-hub/README.md

 ## Project Description

-A website in which customers can reserve rockets and mission of space-X
+A website in which customers can reserve rockets and mission of space-X. Built with Space X API

 ## Authors